idanatz/OneAdapter/README.md

         states += SelectionState<MessageModel>().apply {
             config {
-                enabled = true // decide if the selection should be enabled for this model, true by default }
+                enabled = true // decide if the selection should be enabled for this model, true by default selectionTrigger = SelectionTrigger.LongClick // decide what trigger the selection, long or regular click }
             onSelected { model, selected ->
                 // insert your selected logic here.